Quantum Fisher information of fermionic cavity modes in an accelerated motion: Quantum Fisher Information for the Werner state

 The unperturbed part of the density matrix, $\rho_{_W;\nu,k}^{(0)}$, admits the same set of the eigenvectors as obtained for the two mode pure state in Sec.~\ref{sec:QFI_FortwoMode_vac_1PrtclStates} corresponding to the respective unperturbed eigenvalues

 Two explicit cases arise for $r=0$ and $r=1$.
 For $r=0$, the unperturbed density matrix represents the maximally mixed state, with standard basis and degenerate eigenvalue of $p_{1,2,3,4}^{(0)}=1$.
 In this case, the QFI with respect to the parameter $\theta$ yields a trivial result, $\mathcal{F}_\theta=0$.
 For $r=1$, the situation is exactly the same as described in the Sec. \ref{sec:QFI_FortwoMode_vac_1PrtclStates}.
 Therefore we restrict the value of $r$, in the open interval $0<r<1$.
-Using standard perturbation theory, the eigenvalues of the reduced density matrix $\rho_{_W;\nu,k}$ in region III are
+It can be noted that, the eigenvalues $r+r^c$ and $r^c$ of the unperturbed part of the density matrix denote the non-degenerate and triply degenerate cases, respectively.
+Therefore, following the perturbative procedure prescribed in \cite{reed1975fourier,bransden2000quantum} and used in the previous section for the non-degenerate and degenerate cases, the eigenvalues of the reduced density matrix $\rho_{_W;\nu,k}$ in the region III are

 From (\ref{eq:pert_EigValuesWerner}), it can be seen that the perturbed density matrix satisfies the density matrix conditions, $p_i\ge0; \forall i$ and $\sum_i p_i=1$.
 Furthermore, the classical contribution, to the QFI, $F_c$, vanishes for $0<r<1$.
 This is due to the fact that for each eigenvalue, $p_i$, the expression $(\partial_\theta p_i)^2/p_i$ has the leading term of order $h^4$.
 Hence, $F_c=0+O(h^4)$.
 However, it is important to note that for the special case of $r=1$, the classical contribution $F_c$ is non-vanishing and is given by (\ref{eq:FClassical}).
 Next, the corresponding perturbed eigenvectors are